It is old news, but if you saw it you will never forget it? Did you like Nik Wallenda walk?

 Walk like Nik Wallenda?

-While your walk through the ups and downs of life won’t make the newspapers, it is of far greater importance than what Wallenda did Sunday.
-Your life is important and how you choose to walk it out makes eternal significance.
+While your walk through the ups and downs of life won’t make the newspapers, it is of far greater importance than Mr. Wallenda’s walk Sunday.
+Your life is important and how you choose to walk it out makes eternal significance in the lives of those around you.

 Your path is narrow too!